 Hiking & Trails

 Nicknamed "Tree Town", Ann Arbor has earned its reputation as an urban oasis - boasting as many hiking, biking, boating and fishing areas as world-class restaurants and cultural attractions.
-Paddle down the Huron River Water Trail in a kayak or canoe, mountain bike through the Waterloo State Recreation Area and view the sand hill crane migration, or hike around the University of Michigan's Matthaei Botanical Gardens for horticultural inspiration.
+Mountain bike through the Waterloo State Recreation Area and view the sand hill crane migration, or hike around the University of Michigan's Matthaei Botanical Gardens for horticultural inspiration.
 You're sure to find an Ann Arbor area trail that invigorates and delights you.

 The 20,000-acre Waterloo Recreation Area is the largest state park in the Lower Peninsula.
 The park is well known for its mountain biking trail, the DTE Energy Foundation Trail.